Kondo-san, did you notice any changes in the way Yokota-san worked between the previous game and this one?

 On the other hand, the music we made for the Super Mario Galaxy 2 world map is the polar opposite of the one for New Super Mario Bros.
 Wii.
 That's because the players come back to Starship Mario after dashing around all sorts of galaxies and working up a sweat, and we'd like them to cool down a bit while they look at the world map, catch their breath, then set off on the next adventure.
 That's what we had in mind when we wrote the tune.
 So, even though it's a world map tune like the other one, because the game's different, the concept changes as well.

 Those two games really do have different tempos.
 But I've learned something important just now as I've been listening to you, Kondo-san.
-Earlier, there was a conversation about how functions are expressed in Mario graphic designs, and actually, the music for Mario games expresses functions as well.
+Earlier, Iwata Asks: New Super Mario Bros.
+Wii, and actually, the music for Mario games expresses functions as well.